swatitiwari5300/feedback-form/README.md

 # 📝 User Feedback App (Angular)

 This is a simple Angular application that allows users to submit feedback including their name, email, rating, and a message.
-Feedback is displayed immediately on the page after submission.
+Feedback is displayed immediately on the page after submission!!

 ---